-Top 10 Girl Power Songs: Empowering Lyrics That Celebrate Women
+Top 10 Girl Power Country Songs

 Women have ruled the country charts for decades by singing about far more than just love and heartache.
-Singers like Dolly Parton and Loretta Lynn have paved the way for female artists to sing about a wide variety of topics, including birth control, equal rights and the trials of single motherhood.
+Singers such as Dolly Parton and Loretta Lynn have paved the way for female artists to sing about a wide variety of topics, including birth control, equal rights and the trials of single motherhood.

-Olivia was well into her 50s when she recorded ‘Phenomenal Woman,’ which makes the song all the more meaningful.
-Singing, “It's the fire in my eyes / And the flash of my teeth / The swing of my waist /The joy in my feet,” we believe she carries the same invincible spirit today that she held when she graced movie screens all over the world as Sandy in the 1978 flick, ‘Grease.’
-The cancer survivor included this song on her ‘Stronger Than Before’ album, with proceeds benefiting cancer research.
+Newton-John was well into her 50s when she recorded "Phenomenal Woman," which makes the song all the more meaningful.
+Lyrics such as "It's the fire in my eyes / And the flash of my teeth / The swing of my waist /The joy in my feet" prove she carries the same invincible spirit as when she graced movie screens all over the world as Sandy in the 1978 flick Grease.
+The cancer survivor included this song on her Stronger Than Before album, with proceeds benefiting cancer research.

-The most controversial tune Loretta ever recorded, she was both heralded and criticized for ‘The Pill,’ because of its lyrics hailing the benefits of birth control.
-“All these years I've stayed at home while you had all your fun / And every year that's gone by another baby's come / There`s gonna be some changes made right here on Nursery Hill / You've set this chicken your last time 'cause now I've got the pill,” Loretta sings in this 1975 hit.
-It was banned by several radio stations, but also credited for reminding women of the availability of birth control during an era when the very subject was considered taboo.
+The most controversial tune that Lynn ever recorded, "The Pill" earned the country icon both praise and criticism because of its lyrics hailing the benefits of birth control: "All these years I've stayed at home while you had all your fun / And every year that's gone by, another baby's come / There`s gonna be some changes made right here on Nursery Hill / You've set this chicken your last time 'cause now I've got the pill," Lynn sings in the 1975 hit.
+"The Pill" was banned by several radio stations, but also credited for reminding women of the availability of birth control during an era when the very subject was considered taboo.